OR WAIT 15 SECS

 Gilead is encouraging people to switch to Descovy, its branded PrEP product, and Walensky says she is concerned that nobody is going to switch back to the generic version of Truvada that is expected to become available later this year or in early 2021.
 Generic Truvada is likely to cheaper than Descovy and therefore might mean broader acceptance of PrEP.

 “We have an amazing opportunity with Truvada going generic to give a lot of people a lot more access,” says Walensky.

-In a prepared statement emailed to Managed Healthcare Executive on Tuesday, Gilead says Walensky's cost-effectiveness model is flawed and understimates the value of Descovy.
-The company says ncomplete clinical data and assumptions about potential pricing are "inadequate to enable a sufficiently robust analysis and are a disservice to efforts to improve access to PrEP medications."
+In a prepared statement emailed to Managed Healthcare Executive on Tuesday, Gilead says Walensky's cost-effectiveness model is flawed and underestimates the value of Descovy.
+The company says incomplete clinical data and assumptions about potential pricing are "inadequate to enable a sufficiently robust analysis and are a disservice to efforts to improve access to PrEP medications."

 In an important head-to-head trial, called DISCOVER, Descovy did have advantages over Truvada with respect to a possible risk of kidney failure and fracture risk.
 “Our big question is, is it [Descovy] worth it?” says Walensky, a professor at Harvard Medical School and an infectious disease physician at Massachusetts General Hospital.